ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information: Methodology

 \textbf{CAE and TSR} According to the research by \citet{pavlopoulos-etal-2020-toxicity} and \cite{geetdsa:hal-03244472}, high-quality context can help better detect harmful data.
 Considering the inherent length limitations of the dataset (primarily from a harmful dataset on Twitter before 2017 with a limit of 140 characters (about 20-35 words) and after 2017 with a limit of 280 characters), we innovatively generated context-based preceding and succeeding text.
 We employed a technique called `Contextual Anchoring Enhancement', using dropout to randomly abandon the preceding or succeeding text or retain them all to enhance the model's robustness.
 Furthermore, we also checked the generated data and used GPT to evaluate their quality.
 Among the result data, we selected the top-performing 10\%, applied `Thematic Style Refinement', transforming the themes recorded in the `Harmful Themes Index', and added them to the seed data.
 We repeated these steps until generating $M$ results controlled by hyperparameters, while the number of data generated per batch using 10\% of seed data $K$ was also controlled by hyperparameters.
 The total ToxiCraft framework genrated data are $N$.

-Through this carefully designed series of steps, Toxicraft effectively utilizes the Chain of Thought (COT) concept to gradually generate high-quality training data.
-Additionally, we compared the dataset generated by Toxicraft with the dataset generated only using simple COT prompts, and detailed experimental results will be presented in Section \ref{exp}.
+ToxiCraft effectively utilizes the Chain of Thought (COT) concept to gradually generate high-quality training data.
+Additionally, we compared the dataset generated by ToxiCraft with the dataset generated only using simple COT prompts, and detailed experimental results will be presented in Section \ref{exp}.